gerth2/HAL9001/README.md

 This Repository contains the source code for the System.

-The robot is based in a Raspberry Pi system with the camera module.
+The robot is based on a Raspberry Pi system with the camera module.

 Version 1 solution:
 The solution algorithm is heavily based on Richard E. Korf's  "Finding Optimal Solutions to Rubik's Cube Using Pattern